gitcoinco/grants-stack-search/README.md

 $ poetry install
 ```

-**Note**: installation might currently be broken on some systems, see https://github.com/python-poetry/poetry/issues/8458.
+**Note**: installation might currently be broken on some systems, see https://github.com/python-poetry/poetry/issues/8458 for workarounds.

 ## Setup